Positive behaviour guidance.

 The oldest children can usually begin to resolve smaller conflicts themselves with educator scaffolding.
 We teach them words for feelings, scripts for negotiation, and the difference between accidents and choices.
 By the time they leave for school, most can navigate a disagreement with another child without calling for an adult.

 Sometimes a child has a stretch of weeks where everything is hard.
 New baby at home, parents separating, sleep regression, illness, a friend leaving the centre.
-We don't pretend not to notice.
-We talk to you about it.
+Educators pay attention and talk with you about what they are seeing.
 We pay attention to triggers.
 We may suggest small adjustments to drop-off, to the day's structure, to who's in the room with them.

 If a child's behaviour is endangering themselves or others, we'll tell you the same day.
 We work with you on what's happening at home and at the centre.
 In rare cases we engage external support (with your consent), through the Inclusion Support Programme or your GP.

 Tell us when something at home has changed.
-We don't need details.
-We just need to know if your child might be carrying something extra that day.
+You only need to share enough to help us understand if your child might be carrying something extra that day.
 The educators can adjust the morning accordingly.

 And: trust us.
 The child you see at pickup, after a long day, is rarely the child we saw all afternoon.
 Children sometimes save their hardest behaviour for the parent who feels safest.
 That's not a sign that something has gone wrong.
 It's often a sign that something has gone right.